 If you teach your kids to look at credit cards as cash instead of a loan, they will be able to take advantage of them instead of being taken advantage of.

-Take Away: Do not ever put anything on a credit card if you can’t pay it off immediately.
+Take Away: Don’t put anything on a credit card if you can’t pay it off immediately.

-Retirement is the number one thing we all should be saving for with each paycheck.
+One of the best pieces of advice for kids is to start saving early.
+Retirement is the number one thing we all should be saving for with each pay-check.